Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/hb.md

 **Artisan Tools**{.inl} It counts as Cooking Utensil, and it uses your spellcasting modifier for ability checks made with it.

 **Eldritch Rations**{.inl} When you finish a **:rest-long: Long Rest**, you can prepare a number of Eldritch Rations up to your spellcasting modifier as shown in the Eldritch Rations table in any combination.
-A creature can take a **:rsc-b: Bonus Action**{ .rsc } to consume one of these rations to gain the associated benefit.
+A creature can take a **:rsc-b: Bonus Action**{.rsc} to consume one of these rations to gain the associated benefit.

 **Spellcasting Focus**{.inl} You can use the Cooking Utensil as a Spellcasting Focus.